-1. In an effort to expand their product base and profit from the sale of infringing cloud computing encryption technologies and information record infrastructure technologies, Check Point has unlawfully and without permission copied the technologies and inventions of Dr. Robert H. Nagel, David P. Felsher, and Steven M. Hoffberg.

-2. Dr. Nagel, Mr. Felsher, and Mr. Hoffberg are the co-inventors of the '237 patent, the '181 patent, and U.S. Patent Nos.
-7,181,017 ("the '017 patent"); 7,869,591 ("the '591 patent"); and 8,566,247 ("the '247 patent") (collectively, the "Secure Third-Party
+- 1. In an effort to expand its product base and profit from the sale of infringing cloud computing encryption technologies and information record infrastructure technologies, Hitachi has unlawfully and without permission copied the technologies and inventions of Dr. Robert H. Nagel, David P. Felsher, and Steven M. Hoffberg. - 2.
+Dr. Nagel, Mr. Felsher, and Mr. Hoffberg are the co-inventors of the '181 patent; the '237 patent; and U.S. Patent Nos.
+7,181,017 ("the '017 patent"); 7,869,591 ("the '591 patent"); and 8,566,247 ("the '247 patent") (collectively, the "Secure Third-Party Communications Patents" or "STPC patents").
+The STPC patents have been cited in over 1,070

-Communications Patents" or "STPC patents").
-The STPC patents have been cited in over 1,800 United States patents and patent applications as prior art before the United States Patent and Trademark Office.
-Defendants have cited the STPC patents as relevant prior art.
+United States patents and patent applications as prior art before the United States Patent and Trademark Office.
+Patent applications assigned to Hitachi have cited the '017 patent as relevant prior art.

-3. The STPC patents disclose systems and methods for secure communications over a computer network where a third party (intermediary) performs a requisite function with respect to the transaction without requiring the intermediary to be trusted with respect to the private information or cryptographic keys for communicated information.
-The inventions taught in the STPC patents employ secure cryptographic schemes, which drastically reduce the risk of unauthorized disclosure of encrypted data.

-4. The below diagram shows St. Luke's STPC patents, pending STPC patent applications, and the STPC patents Check Point infringes.1
+- 3. The STPC patents disclose systems and methods for secure communications over a computer network where a third party (intermediary) performs a requisite function with respect to the transaction without requiring the intermediary to be trusted with respect to the private information or cryptographic keys for communicated information.
+The inventions taught in the STPC patents employ secure cryptographic schemes, which drastically reduce the risk of unauthorized disclosure of encrypted data. - 4.
+The below diagram shows St. Luke's STPC patents, pending STPC patent applications, and the STPC patent Hitachi infringes.